*Long post ahoy*

 ...there's the problem.
 Do you see it?

 When used to exclusion, this standard "strong female character" trope does not promote the continuation of feminism in the third/fourth wave we're seeing today.
 It rests pretty decently in the second wave of feminism--necessary, but not where we need to be at anymore.
 Feminism is no longer just about women being "allowed" to do the same things that men do.
-It's about destroying the dichotomy of masculine=good / feminine=bad, and promoting the same kind of respect and opportunities for all of the complex people in this incredibly diverse world we live in.
+It's about destroying the dichotomy of masculine=good / feminine=bad, and promoting respect and opportunities for all of the complex people in this incredibly diverse world we live in.
 This is a world where "strong" should not just mean "manly."

 I personally know I've been affected--in the sense of believing it, in the sense of imbibing prejudice--by the way traditionally "feminine" things are treated as lesser in our society.
 I've sometimes felt like I'm fighting tooth and nail to be considered intelligent and valuable when I'm also, in many ways, quite "girly."
 This is just how my life is.
 I possess a number of interests and qualities that are associated with the feminine--y'know, on top of being a woman--and the world keeps trying to tell me that I can't have those things and also be strong and capable.
 Which is N-O-T not how it should be.
 Many--oh-so-many--of these things that we degrade in our culture as being less-than or bad are not, in any intrinsic way, either of those.
 We call them that precisely because we associate them with the feminine.
 We still, in the center of our culture's consciousness, believe that female equals less.